Kalonymus Kalman Shapira: Lineage

-Rabbi Szapiro's father was Elimelech Szapira of the Grodzhisk Hasidic dynasty.
-Kalonymus Kalman Szapiro was named after his great-grandfather, known as the Maor VaShemesh.
-The elder Kalonymos Kalman (1753-1825) studied at the feet of Rabbi Elimelech of Lizhensk, eventually becoming his assistant.
-As such, he was present at the birth of Polish Hasidism, and studying and working alongside the Seer of Lublin, Yisroel Hopstein, and Rabbi Menachem Mendel of Riminov.
-Thus, there is an established and unbroken lineage, from teacher to student, linking Rabbi K. Szapiro back to the Elimelech of Lizhensk and his twin brother Zusya, who were the earliest promoters of chasidism in Poland, having studied with the Maggid of Mezeritch, grandson of the Ba'al Shem Tov.
+Shapira's father was Elimelech Szapira, of the Hasidic dynasty of Grodzhisk.
+Kalonymus Kalman Shapiro was named after his great-grandfather,Klonimus Kalman Epstein.
+The elder Kalonymos Kalman (1753-1825) studied under Elimelech of Lizhensk and eventually became his assistant.
+As such, he was present at the birth of Polish Hasidism and studied and worked alongside Yaakov Yitzchak of Lublin, Yisroel Hopstein, and Menachem Mendel of Rimanov.
+Thus, there is an established and unbroken lineage, from teacher to student, linking Shapira back to Elimelech of Lizhensk and his twin brother Zusya, who were the earliest promoters of Hasidic Judaism in Poland, having studied with the Dov Ber of Mezeritch, grandson of the Baal Shem Tov.